caithmac/upsc-digitalgarden/src/site/notes/UPSC/Feminism.md

 - Right to property
 - Right to Education
 - Right to vote
-- Marry Wollstonecraft, Maria Steward, Molly Yard, The Gramick Sisters.
+- *Marry Wollstonecraft*, *Maria Steward*, *Molly Yard*, *The Gramick Sisters*.
-- In the first wave after the publication of Vindication of Women, demand of social economic and political right gradually increased.
+- In the first wave after the publication of **Vindication of Women**, demand of social economic and political right gradually increased.
 - 1860-1920 women's liberation movement was highly focused on civil economic and political rights.
 - Seneca Falls convention
 - National Women Suffrage Association